veskokolev/Bytes2you.Validation/README.md

 Extensibility
 ==============
-One can easily add new rules (see ValidationRules namespace) and expose them trugh fulent API extensions (see FluentExtensions).
+One can easily add new rules (see ValidationRules namespace) and expose them trugh fulent API extensions (see FluentExtensions namespace).